 I have two cats.
 Both were rescued animals.
 The cats are of the indoors only variety.
 In the past I have had dogs, birds and a few other small animals.
 I welcome your pets just as I welcome you.
 They are family members after all.
 I don't often travel with my cats, but once in a while, I'll take them with me for a few days if I am going to have an electric hookup.
 If I am boondocking, the cats stay home as I worry about heat stressing them.

 Mariposa county park.
 Jasper county, IA just about 10 miles outside of town.
 It's quiet and barley used.
 Only 15 sites total and half of those are tent camping only.
 The sites are all grass and they are quite large for a RV camping park.
 I'm usually the only one in the campground.
-Quite a bargain at $7/night.
+There is water available at several points in the park, but no electric service is available.
+I think it is quite a bargain at $7/night.

 Newton, Iowa.
 Home of the Maytag corporation.
 Although Maytag was bought by Whirlpool a few years ago, Maytag Bleu cheese is still produced here.
 We now feature the wind power industry as our major industry.
 We have a factory that makes windmill blades and another which makes windmill towers.
 Newton is a quiet little burg of about 12,000 people.
 It is close enough to Des Moines to make shopping easy if you can't get what you need here.
 You get small town living with the advantage of being close enough to run into the city for an afternoon whenever the notion strikes.